Skip to content

 OpenAI-compatible text completion endpoint.

-• When using the openai endpoint /v1/chat/completions, one can provide extra arguments in the request body to customize the RAG behavior:
+• When using the openai endpoint /v1/chat/completions, you can pass extra arguments via the metadata field of the request body to customize the RAG behavior:

 Enabling conversational answer with openai chat completions endpoint